 To start building that bridge, let’s start with the basics.

-I’m a student from Australia.
+I’m a student.
 I have a very specific set of criteria for the perfect weather: cloudy, approximately 16.5°C, low humidity, gentle winds, and the promise of a stormy night.

 I’ve only recently learned the importance of the Oxford comma.